Jessie Oonark: Baker Lake

 When Oonark first arrived in Baker Lake in 1958 she survived by "cleaning skins for her friend, Sandy Lunan, at the Hudson's Bay Company post, cooking meals, washing dishes and sewing traditional Arctic garments for local sale" and eventually worked as janitor at the Anglican Church.
-Baker Lake residents "derisively referred to the Back River people as qangmaliqs (the people who only come in to trade) and considered them to be socially backwards.
+Baker Lake residents derisively referred to the Back River people as qangmaliqs (the people who only come in to trade) and considered them to be socially backwards.

 In the 1950s, because of a severe famine in the Keewatin District, many Inuit arrived in Baker Lake.
-A federal dayschool was opened at Baker Lake in 1957.
+A federal day school was opened at Baker Lake in 1957.
 Pre-fabricated subsidized government housing constructed from the mid-1950s.
 The Northern Services Officer—Doug Wilkinson— encouraged the development of the arts and crafts industry in Baker Lake.
-At that time the Department of Northern Affairs and National Resources (DIAND) established arts and crafts projects in Inuit hamlets as part of socio-economic development (Goetz, 1985:43).
+At that time the Department of Northern Affairs and National Resources (DIAND) established arts and crafts projects in Inuit hamlets as part of socioeconomic development (Goetz, 1985:43).
 Bill Larmour was the DIAND arts and crafts officer in Baker Lake from 1961 to 1962.

 Artistic career

-In 1958 after observing school children drawing in Baker Lake, Oonark casually remarked to the school teacher that she could draw better than that.
+In 1958, after observing school children drawing in Baker Lake, Oonark casually remarked to the school teacher that she could draw better than that.
 The next summer in 1959, the teacher shared this comment with Canadian Wildlife Service biologist, Dr. Andrew Macpherson, who was in Baker Lake studying Arctic fox.
 Macpherson gave her coloured pencils and paper, purchased her drawings and brought some of them to Ottawa.
 Macpherson continued to send her coloured pencils and a drawing pad after his return to Ottawa in the late fall of 1959.
-In the spring of 1960 Oonark sent him twelve completed drawings in the sketchbook via the Northern Services Officer Tom Butlers.
+In the spring of 1960, Oonark sent him twelve completed drawings in the sketchbook via the Northern Services Officer Tom Butlers.